Nerves ahead of ECB halt European share rally

 Trading volume in UBS was robust, at 79 percent of the 90-day daily average.

-Rival Deutsche Bank (DBKGn.DE), which saw second-quarter profit plunge at its investment bank, hit by the euro zone debt crisis, traded 0.6 percent lower.
+Rival Deutsche Bank, which saw second-quarter profit plunge at its investment bank, hit by the euro zone debt crisis, traded 0.6 percent lower.

 BP also saw solid trading volume, at 89 percent of the 90-day daily average.